To request academic accommodations, please take the following steps to register with the Accessibility Services Office:

-Provide documentation and accommodation requests at least three weeks prior to the start of a course or event in order to allow adequate time to process your request.
+Provide documentation.
+Print the Provider Assessment Form for your provider to complete.
+Documentation and accommodation requests should be made at least three weeks prior to the start of a course or event in order to allow adequate time to process your request.
 Requests received later than this will be considered; however, there is a risk that your request cannot be reasonably evaluated or implemented before the course or event begins.

 Upon receipt of documentation and the Application for Students with Disabilities form, the coordinator of accessibility services will meet with you to determine your accommodation(s).

 A reasonable accommodation is a modification or adjustment to a course, program, service, job, activity or facility that enables a qualified individual with a accessibility to have an equal opportunity to attain the same level of performance or to enjoy equal benefits and privileges as are available to an individual without a accessibility.

 The determination of reasonable accommodations considers the following: